hamedrefaat1/Led_app/README.md

 ## 📱 About

-**LED** is a full-featured social media application inspired by modern photo & video sharing platforms.
-Built entirely with Flutter and Firebase, it delivers a smooth, dark-themed experience with a signature glow aesthetic.
+**LED** is a full-featured social media app built with Flutter and Firebase.

-The name **LED** reflects the core identity of the app — light, clarity, and modern energy.
-Every screen is designed with a dark background and electric blue/purple glow palette to match that vision.
+Share photos, watch reels, discover people, and stay connected — all wrapped in a sleek dark UI with a modern glow aesthetic.

 ---